 The Ins and Outs of Your GMAT Score II: Computer-Adaptive Testing

 Computer-Adaptive Testing AlgorithmAs mentioned in yesterday’s post, there are three main types of statistics required of all items in an item bank – Computer adaptive testing (“CAT”) can begin when such an item bank exists.
 However, two more steps are required.
 First, the test-maker needs to select a procedure for determining test-takers’ ability estimates based upon their performance on the tested items.
 Second, the test-maker needs to choose an algorithm for sequencing the set of test items to be administered to test-takers.
 An ideal item pool for a computer adaptive test would be one with a large number of highly discriminating items well distributed at each ability level.
 The information functions for these items would appear as a series of peaked distributions across all levels of ability estimate.
 The CAT algorithm is usually an iterative process with the following steps: We will continue with our analysis on the GMAT CAT scoring system tomorrow.

 Comments are closed.

-- Basic Strategies to Conquer the GMAT
+- The 5 Best Tips to Ace the GMAT